odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ```console
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin [your account number].dkr.ecr.us-east-1.amazonaws.com
 ```
-If all goes well the response will be Login Succeeded.
+If all goes well, the response will be Login Succeeded.

 ## Upload your docker image to ECR
 Use below command to push the image to the ECR repository.